Paris in the the spring

 My next session took a fresh look at sleep: not as an individual activity, but as an often shared experience which may be linked to romantic attachment.
 Heather Gunn (University of Alabama) presented the perhaps counter-intuitive finding that couples’ greater sharing of sleep-wake spells predicted negative interactions the next day.
 This was mostly in the context of the couples who had a ‘highly adjusted’ relationship.
 Could it be that they had more opportunity for negative interactions?
 Gunn concluded that we still don’t know whether ‘sleep concordance’ in a couple is a good thing.
 Other presenters concluded that attachment insecurity might only interfere with sleep in those who have disturbed sleep anyway, or those under stress.
 Lachlan McWilliams (University of Saskatchewan) suggested that attachment might be fairly benign for the person themselves, but has more impact on how their partner sleeps.

 A symposium on ‘latitudinal psychology’ then gave an ecological perspective on favouritism and aggression.
 Paul Van Lange (VU Amsterdam) explained how the ‘personality’ of a country can stem from climate, economics, pathogen prevalence and more.
 Seasonal variation in climate, for example, leads people to adapt by focusing on planning.
-Remarkably, cultural – research from Peter Dinensen suggests that immigrants from ‘low trust’ countries (such as Greece, Turkey) rapidly ‘adapt’ to differing attitudes in the country they travel to (e.g. Denmark, Germany).
+Remarkably, cultural effects travel – research from Peter Dinensen suggests that immigrants from ‘low trust’ countries (such as Greece, Turkey) rapidly ‘adapt’ to differing attitudes in the country they move to (e.g. Denmark, Germany).

 Other speakers considered the expectations refugees have, with Robert Bohm finding that those with more extreme beliefs have more negative expectations of how they would be treated if they emigrated to the West, and are therefore less motivated to go); and the role of ‘first appearances’ in how refugees are received.
 Then Sindhuja Sankaran from the University of Warsaw presented intriguing preliminary research which manipulated photos of real asylum seekers in Camp Moira, Lesvos to find that a wider stance – which tends to be associated with dominance and immorality – seems to make those who view the photos less likely to help and donate, compared with ‘legs together’.